 - Hormone therapy in combination with other treatments

 Doctors are continuously looking for new hormone therapies to treat prostate cancer.
 These therapies include

 Many of the current hormone drugs cause a rise in testosterone when they are first taken.
 So prostate cancer symptoms tend to get worse before they improve.
 A drug called abarelix does not seem to do this.
 Research so far shows that abarelix works more quickly on prostate cancer and does not seem to cause an initial rise in testosterone levels.
 Similar drugs are also being tested, including ganirelix and cetrorelix.

-The AFFIRM trial looked at a new hormone therapy drug called MDV3100 (enzalutamide) for prostate cancer that had got worse despite hormone therapy and chemotherapy.
+The AFFIRM trial looked at a new hormone therapy drug called enzalutamide (Xtandi) for prostate cancer that had got worse despite hormone therapy and chemotherapy.
 Enzalutamide blocks the receptors that testosterone uses to get into prostate cancer cells.
 It is a type of hormone therapy called an androgen receptor antagonist.
-The trial team found that enzalutamide helped men with prostate cancer to live longer.
+The AFFIRM trial and other trials have found that enzalutamide helps men with prostate cancer to live longer.
 It is now licensed and available in the UK.